Cosmetic nose surgery; Nose job - rhinoplasty

 The nasal packing, if present, is usually removed in 3 to 5 days, after which you will feel more comfortable.

 Healing is a slow and gradual process.
 The tip of the nose may have some swelling and numbness for several months but will improve with time.
-You may not be able to see the final results for up to a year.
+You may not be able to see the final results for up to a year and sometimes longer.

 Sclafani AP, Thomas JR, Tardy ME.
 Rhinoplasty.
 In: Flint PW, Francis HW, Haughey BH, et al, eds.
 Cummings Otolaryngology: Head and Neck Surgery.
 7th ed.
 Philadelphia, PA: Elsevier; 2021:chap 31.